freshworks/crayons/CONTRIBUTING.md

     ?
 Does this change affect any open issues?
 No
     ```

-8. Give a commit message when it prompts.
+8. Give a commit message when prompted.

-9. Run `git push -u origin <your-branch>`, to push your changes to the forked repo. git hooks will run all the test before pushing the changes. if any test fails, rewrite the tests and make sure all the tests pass before pushing again.
+9. Run `git push -u origin <your-branch>`, to push your changes to the forked repo. git hooks will run all the test before pushing the changes. if any test fails, rewrite the tests and ensure that all tests pass before pushing again.

 10. Go to the forked repo in github and raise a PR.
+If there are any comments on your PR, address them.
 Please wait for the PR to be approved.
-If there are any comments, address them.

 ## FAQ